-When you're traveling by air, it's important to consider what's involved with clearing airport security when packing your luggage.
+When you're traveling by air, it's important to consider airport security restrictions for both carry-on and checked luggage.

 The first step in getting through TSA screening is to be sure that your carry-on bags are not too large.
 Each ticketed passenger is allowed to take up to one personal item (that will fit under an airplane seat) and one carry-on suitcase on the plane.
 If you get to the security line with too many bags or ones that are too large, you will have to check them.

-- For the major U.S. airlines, there isn't a specific weight restriction for carry-on luggage; the size is what is critical.
-Some international carriers do have weight restrictions, varying from 15 - 35 pounds.
+- For the major U.S. airlines, there isn't a specific weight restriction for carry-on luggage; bag size is what is critical.
+Some international carriers do have weight restrictions, varying from 15 to 35 pounds.

 Checked Baggage Lock Considerations

-Any bag or other item that is too large to carry-on must be checked.
+Any bag or other item that is too large to take on the plane must be checked.
 Even though you don't carry your checked baggage through TSA with you, it still goes through screening before being loaded on the plane.
 This means that you should not lock your bags before check-in unless you use a TSA-approved lock.
-These locks have special codes that allow TSA and other security representatives to quickly and easily open them.
+These locks have special codes that allow TSA and other security representatives to open them quickly and easily.

 If you place a different kind of lock on your luggage, security has the right to cut it off for inspection.
 This, of course, destroys the lock, leaves the suitcase unprotected for the flight, and can cause your bag to be delayed.

-- Liquids: You may have one resealable quart-sized bag filled with containers of liquids, gels and aerosols (such as toothpaste, shampoo, lipstick, nail polish, and hairspray), as long as each individual container is no more than 3.4 ounces.
+- Liquids: You may have one resealable quart-sized bag filled with containers of liquids, gels, aerosols, or creams (such as toothpaste, shampoo, lipstick, nail polish, or hairspray), as long as each individual container is no more than 3.4 ounces.
 Any larger containers with liquid or gel must be packed in your checked luggage.

-- Food: You can carry a small amount of food to consume on your flight.
-Liquid or creamy foods such as yogurt, dip, and soup are limited to 3.4 ounces or less.
+- Food: You can carry on a small amount of food to consume on your flight.
+Liquid or creamy foods such as yogurt, dip, or soup are limited to 3.4 ounces or less.
 Fresh fruit is allowed, as are pies and cakes.
-However, be mindful of any import restrictions when traveling internationally.
-Check with your destination country's food and safety regulatatory agency.
+However, you should be mindful of any import restrictions when traveling internationally.
+Check with your destination country's food and safety regulatory agency.

 - Firearms: Absolutely no firearms or shooting supplies can be carried on an airplane.
 With specific limitations, passengers are allowed to "transport unloaded firearms in a locked hard-sided container as checked baggage only."

-- Smoking supplies: Passengers are allowed to take lighters, one container of safety matches and electronic cigarettes in their carry-on luggage.
+- Smoking supplies: Passengers are allowed to take lighters, one container of safety matches, cigars, cigarettes, and electronic cigarettes in their carry-on luggage.
 Electronic cigarettes and matches are not allowed in checked bags.
 Lighters can be checked only if they do not have fuel or are enclosed in a case approved by the Department of Transportation (DOT).

 - Blades: You can carry on a disposable razor, but no other item with a blade or sharp point can be carried on an airplane, though these items can be in checked luggage.
-This restriction includes scissors, box cutters, meat cleavers, and all knives.
-In 2013, TSA briefly lifted the pocket knife restriction, but quickly went back to banning them.
+This restriction includes scissors, box cutters, meat cleavers, and all knives (including pocket knives).

 - They have completed screening and received a known traveler number (KTN)

-- Their KTA is associated with their flight (the number is in the airline profile they used when making their reservation)
+- Their KTN is associated with their flight (the number is in the airline profile they used when making their reservation)

 - The airport and airline participate in the program